6192dp/narrative/README.md

 # Tech stack used

-This project was bootstrapped with Create React App
+This project was bootstrapped with Create React App and uses react-router for navigation and axios for HTTP network requests

 ## Steps to run the app